azat-co/practicalnode/chapter7/chapter7.md

 req.models.Article.list((error, articles) => {
 ```

-To get request handler which resembles this:
+to get the request handler that resembles this:

 ```js
 exports.list = (req, res, next) => {